Optimal Routing for Delay-Sensitive Traffic in Overlay Networks: Optimal Policy Design

-\begin{remark} It must be noted that whether or not the delay bound $B$ is achievable depends upon the network characteristics and traffic arrivals.
+\end{definition} The proof of the lemma below is provided in Appendix B. \begin{lemma} If the ode~\eqref{delayode} satisfies the monotonicity condition, then for $\bm{B}(0)$ in the interior of $S$, $\bm{B}(t)$, the solution of the ode~\eqref{delayode} satisfies $\bm{B}(t)\to \bm{B}^{\star}$, which is the unique equilibrium point of~\eqref{delayode}. \end{lemma} Lemmas~\ref{lemma:oderep} and~\ref{lemma2} guarantee that the iterative algorithm~\eqref{delayrecur}-\eqref{delayrecur1} that starts with a suitable value of the delay budget vector $\bm{B}(0)$, and then tunes it according to the rule~\eqref{delayrecur}-\eqref{delayrecur1} converges to a feasible value of the delay budget vector $\bm{B}^\star$.
+Once the feasible $\bm{B}^\star$ has been obtained, the scheme~\eqref{tts} can be used in order to route packets.
+In summary, \begin{theorem} [Replicator Dynamics based $\bm{B}$ tuner] For the iterations~\eqref{delayrecur}-\eqref{delayrecur1}, we have that $\bm{B}(t)\to \bm{B}^{\star}$, and hence the average queue lengths under the scheme discussed above, are bounded by $B$. \end{theorem} \begin{proof} It follows from Lemma~\ref{lemma:oderep} that the recusions~\eqref{delayrecur}-\eqref{delayrecur1} asymptotically track the ode~\eqref{delayode} in the ``$\gamma_t\to0, t \to \infty$" limit (see Ch: 5 of \cite{kushner}, or Ch: 2 of~\cite{borkarbook}).
+Since the trajectory $\bm{B}(t)$ of the corresponding ode~\eqref{delayode} satisfies $\bm{B}(t)\to \bm{B}^{\star}$, the proof follows. \end{proof} \begin{remark} It must be noted that whether or not the delay bound $B$ is achievable depends upon the network characteristics and traffic arrivals.
 Hence, if the bound $B$ is too ambitious, it may not be achievable.
 In this case, the condition~\eqref{assum1} will clearly not hold true, and the evolutionary algorithm will not be able to allocate the delay budgets appropriately.
 Thus, it is required that the network operator calculate an estimate of the value of the bound $B$ that can be achieved, using knowledge of the arrival processes, underlay link capacities etc. Another way to choose an appropriate value of $B$ can be to simulate the system performance under a ``reasonably good policy", and set $B$ equal to the average delays incurred under this policy. \end{remark} \begin{remark} We note the important role that the link-prices $\lambda_\ell$ play in order to ``signal" to the tuner about the underlay network's characteristics.
 Thus, for example, a link $\ell$ might be strategically located, so that a large chunk of the network traffic necessarily needs to be routed through it, thus leading to a large value of average queue lengths under \emph{any} routing policy $\pi$.
 Alternatively, its reliability might be low, which again leads to large value of queue lengths $Q_\ell(t)$.
-In either case, the quantity $B^\star_\ell$ would converge to a ``reasonably large value", which in turn is enabled by high values of prices $\lambda_\ell$ during the course of iterations~\eqref{delayrecur}. \end{remark}
+In either case, the quantity $B^\star_\ell$ would converge to a ``reasonably large value", which in turn is enabled by high values of prices $\lambda_\ell$ during the course of iterations~\eqref{delayrecur}-\eqref{delayrecur1}. \end{remark}